Founntain/TetraLeague.Overlay/README.md

 A simple overlay to display your TL stats in OBS via Browser Source.
 You can either get your stats as an image or as a live view that updates every 60 seconds.

-If you like the overlay I would really appreciate it if you drop a ⭐ and show me that you like the work!
+If you like the overlay I would really appreciate it if you drop a ⭐ and show me that you like the work or by telling others to use it to!
 Thanks for using it!

 ## Usage
 You can access it by using the following url: